 BPA may make resource acquisitions (energy, capacity or a combination of both) for purposes other than to meet its PF load obligations served at Tier 1 and Tier 2 rates.
 All Other Resource Acquisitions will be listed in Table 3-5 with a note regarding the resource’s originally purchased purpose, e.g., to serve loads at NR rates.
 To the extent a resource is originally intended to be used for multiple purposes, the resources will be listed multiple times with each specific purpose and portion included.
 This may result in the same resource being listed in Tables 3-1, 3-3, and 3-4, and multiple times in Table 3-5.
 Consistent with the statutory functionalization and allocations depicted in Figure 2-1, any costs related to All Other Resource Acquisitions and revenues recovered as a result of making All Other Resource Acquisitions, will be allocated to the Composite Cost Pool.

+Table 3-1.
+TIER 1 SYSTEM RESOURCES